celesterobinson/lyricle/README.md

 ## Code Examples

-Due to how small this app was, Redux wasn't really necessary.
-My main reason for using it was to better familiarize myself with it, and fully understand the benefits it provides to larger projects.
-Through its use on Lyricle, I realized that there are also benefits to using it on smaller projects.

-It was incredibly useful throughout building this app to have all of my AJAX requests in one file, separate from the other code.
-The readability alone made redux worth using for me.
+I used redux on this project because I needed to share information across multiple views.
+Redux implements a global state that allows me to do just that.
+A few other advantages of using Redux was readability and organization.

 The below example shows my post requests.
 I had to first request the track which would be pushed into the the track list array.
 From there, I could find that track's id, create another post request with the id included, and that response would include the body of lyrics.
-It was my first time having to do a post inside of a post, and was difficult to wrap my mind around at first.
+This example demonstrates the use of a promise chain, which is a series of multiple promises inside of each other.
+Understanding the sequential nature of promise chains was one of the more challenging parts of this project.

 ```
 export const getLyrics = (inputs) => {